Susan McLane

-Susan McLane (née Neidlinger) (September 28, 1929 - February 13, 2005) was an American politician.
+Susan McLane (née Neidlinger) (September 28, 1929 - February 13, 2005) was an American politician who served as a state senator representing New Hampshires 15th District from 1983 to 1994.
+She was also a member of the New Hampshire state representatives representing the 15th District from 1969 to 1980.

 Early life and education

-Born in Boston, Massachusetts, McLane graduated from Hanover High School in Hanover, New Hampshire in 1947.
-She then attended to Mount Holyoke College.
-In 1981, McLane returned to school and studied at the John F. Kennedy School of Government.
+Born in Boston, Massachusetts in 1929 McLane graduated from Hanover High School in Hanover, New Hampshire in 1947.
+She then attended Mount Holyoke College In 1981, McLane returned to school and studied at the John F. Kennedy School of Government.

 Career

 From 1969 to 1981, McLane served in the New Hampshire House of Representatives.
 In 1980, McLane unsuccessfully ran for United States Congress, competing in the Republican primary against Charles Bass and Judd Gregg.
 Gregg eventually won the election, and Bass was elected to congress in 1995.
 In 2010, Bass was defeated by McLane's daughter, Ann.

 From 1981 to 1995, McLane served in the New Hampshire Senate.
 Originally a Republican, McLane later became an independent and a Democrat.

 Political beliefs

 McLane was described as a liberal Republican who supported abortion rights and income tax.